 Public transportation in San Diego is administered by the San Diego Metropolitan Transit System (MTS) which operates buses and a light rail tram system in the city.
-There are more than 90 bus and trolley routes in the city and surrounding areas as well as three light-rail lines.
+There are more than 90 bus routes in the city and surrounding areas as well as three light-rail lines.

 Public transport in San Diego

 Single tickets for public transport are easily available and relatively affordable.
 The most cost-effective option for expats intending to make frequent use of public transport in San Diego, however, is to purchase a monthly pass.
 Day passes are also readily available.

-Physical tickets can be purchased at stations, or mobile tickets can be purchased online using a service known as PRONTO, which was formerly known as Compass Cloud.
+Physical tickets can be purchased at stations, or tickets can be purchased online using a service known as PRONTO, which was formerly known as Compass Cloud.
 Regular commuters should purchase a Compass Card, which is a smartcard that can be used across all MTS and North County Transit District (NCTD) services.

 The public bus service in San Diego is one of the most economical ways of getting around the city.
 Most buses run seven days a week, with extra services during weekdays and peak traffic times.
 There are dozens of bus routes that comprehensively cover the inner city and surrounding areas, including rural routes.
 There is also a rapid transit bus service of nine lines, with two additional rapid transit lines operational during peak hours.

 The San Diego Trolley is the city's light rail system and is one of the most recognisable forms of transport in the city.
-Also known as the Red Trolley, the service consists of more than 50 stations on three main lines that cover around 54 miles (86km) of track.
+Also known as the Red Trolley, the service consists of more than 50 stations on three main lines that cover around 54 miles (87km) of track.